SolarOrbiterWorkshop/solo8_tutorials/EPD_tutorial/README.md

 2. In the terminal, navigate to the folder that contains the file `epd_data_loader.ipynb`
 3. Run `jupyter notebook epd_data_loader.ipynb`
 4. Your standard web-browser should now open the Jupyter Notebook.

+## Acknowledgements
+This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 101004159.